 Warmth

-If you’re prone to cold fingers like myself, or live in an area with frigid temperatures like the Northeast, you’ve probably found ski glove shopping to be a bit challenging.
+If you’re prone to cold fingers or live in an area with frigid temperatures like the Northeast, you’ve probably found ski glove shopping to be a bit challenging.
 Most ski gloves under $100 just aren’t warm enough to be comfortable on the chairlift when the temperature dips below about 20 degrees Fahrenheit.
 In the end, we've found that more expensive gloves like the Black Diamond Guide and Hestra Heli offer the warmth we need.
-Conversely, if you run warm or ski in mild bluebird conditions, you can save some money with a less insulated glove like the Outdoor Research Arete II or Flylow Gear Ridge.
+If you have very cold hands and fingers, a heated glove or mitten might be the best call, so that you can keep riding longer.
+Just keep in mind that the electronics in heated gloves can interfere with avalanche beacons.
+Conversely, if you run really warm or ski in milder temp conditions, you can save some money with a less insulated glove like the Outdoor Research Arete II or the Flylow Ridge Glove.

 Gloves are insulated in a wide range of ways, from fleece to synthetic fill, so it’s hard to establish exactly how warm a glove will be without trying it on first.
 Some indications include the weight of the synthetic (listed in grams) as well as the quality.
 PrimaLoft is the leader for lofty warmth and is popular on many high-end gloves.
 Some of the warmest designs use a mix of insulation: The Black Diamond Guide has 170-gram PrimaLoft fill as well as plush boiled wool in the lining.
-For absolute warmth, we turn to mittens, which heat more efficiently by pressing your fingers against one another.
-Some skiers may miss the control that you get with each finger gripping the ski pole, but it may be worth the trade-off.
+For absolute warmth, we turn to mittens instead of gloves, which heat more effectively due toy your fingers pressing against one another.
+Some skiers may miss the control and dexterity that you get with each finger gripping a ski pole, but it may be worth the trade-off for others.

 Ski gloves (Showa 282 TemRes backcountry touring)